mhkoji/cl-lr/README.md

 cl-lr
 ===========

-A library written in Common Lisp to estimate the paramters of a logistic regression model.
+A library written in Common Lisp to estimate the parameters of a logistic regression model.

 ## Prerequisite